-The UK Safer Internet Centre is a partnership of the following three organisations: Child responsible use of technology for young people.
+The UK Safer Internet Centre is a partnership of the following three organisations: Child International, Internet Watch and SWGL.
+They have one mission, which is to promote the safe and responsible use of technology for young people.
 In January 2011, the partnership was appointed by the European Commission as the Safer Centre for the UK and is one of the 31 Safer Internet Centres of Insafe network.
 It has 3 main functions: